-As indie filmmakers we throw a lot of obstacles on our own path to creating a feature or short film.
-No obstacle is larger then the almighty screenplay.
+As indie filmmakers, we throw a lot of obstacles on our own path to creating a feature or short film.
+No obstacle is larger than the almighty screenplay.
 How many screenwriters and filmmakers do you know that have been working on the movie script for 3, 5, or 7 years?
 They keep chipping at it in hopes of cracking that nut or it gives them an excuse for not actually making a feature film.

 I was no different.
 One of the biggest things that slowed, if not stopped my filmmaking journey was “the screenplay.”
 I decided to see if there was a different way to approach making a movie with my first feature film This is Meg, by creating a very structured story but have a heavy improv element to it.

 In doing my research I came to realize that in the last few years, some of my favorite films happen to be (almost) entirely improvised.
 No structured screenplay.
 Some were huge tent pole studio movies, Oscar winners (Ironically for best screenplay) and small indie films.
 It certainly seemed to be a more prolific style among independent filmmakers and I find that it can mean success when they cast the right actors.
 Especially in the “Mumblecore” and “Dogma 95“ indie film movements.

 Iron Man had no screenplay?

 My favorite “lack of screenplay” story was the Marvel Studios tent-pole, Iron Man.
 You heard me correctly.
 The film that launched the Marvel Cinematic Universe and that show the world what a great leading Robert Downey Jr could be.
 It remains one of the most enjoyable adaptations of a Marvel comic book to date.

 Take a listen to what Jeff Bridges revealed in a recent interview.